ysaroka/autothumb/README.md

-PHP library to automatically create thumbnails.
+AutoThumb, PHP library to automatically create thumbnails.

 ## Requirements
 AutoThumb requires **PHP >= 5.4** , and one of the following image extensions for PHP: **Imagick** or **GD**.